HomePMDC NLE Step 1Community Medicine

 Question 2

-B) Collect stool samples from all suspected cases for laboratory confirmation.
+A) Collect stool samples from all affected children for microbiological analysis.

-C) Establish a clear case definition for the suspected illness.
+C) Establish a case definition for acute diarrheal disease.

 Explanation: This area is hidden for preview users.